YazanAlkhalil/OwlNest-B4F/README.md

 # LMS-MERN-Stack
-Its an LMS to practice MERN stack
+Its an LMS that I am building to practice MERN stack